-Guests from organisations including the European Parkinson’s Disease Association, Davis Phinney Foundation, Parkinson Canada and more, were asked how they define success.
+Guests from organisations including the Parkinson’s Europe, Davis Phinney Foundation, Parkinson Canada and more, were asked how they define success.
 From promoting wellness, to advancing therapies and treatment, to raising global awareness – improving the quality of life of people with Parkinson’s was at the core of their purpose.

 “The mission has not changed in 17 years,” said Jenna Deidel, director of programmes and outreach at Davis Phinney Foundation.“We help people with Parkinson’s live well today.
 That drives everything we do.
 There’s a real urgency because it’s about people living right now and we get one chance at that.”
 In the last year, Jenna added, the foundation has invested more into improving equity, access and inclusion for people with Parkinson’s – such as starting a webinar series on health disparities.

-Josefa Domingos, physiotherapist and board member of the European Parkinson’s Disease Association (EPDA), explained that the umbrella organisation’s mission is “a call to action for change in how Parkinson’s is seen and treated”.
+Josefa Domingos, physiotherapist and board member of Parkinson’s Europe, explained that the umbrella organisation’s mission is “a call to action for change in how Parkinson’s is seen and treated”.

-“When it comes to wellbeing, the EPDA plays an important role by providing information, resources and also supporting and promoting member initiatives and events throughout Europe.
+“When it comes to wellbeing, Parkinson’s Europe plays an important role by providing information, resources and also supporting and promoting member initiatives and events throughout Europe.
 They have more than 30 members […] so I think it’s uniting Europe in that sense,” said Josefa.

 “Additionally to that, we also run our own projects which seek to inspire and support people to live a full life with Parkinson’s.”
-Josefa shared ExerciseCast, Keep ON Moving and Parkinson’s Life magazine, as examples of resources available through the EPDA – and teased potential plans for an “international Parkinson’s sporting event, like the Olympics”.
+Josefa shared ExerciseCast, Keep ON Moving and Parkinson’s Life magazine, as examples of resources available through Parkinson’s Europe – and teased potential plans for an “international Parkinson’s sporting event, like the Olympics”.

 President and CEO of Parkinson’s Foundation, John Lehr, said that the non-profit’s aim is to make sure that people who have Parkinson’s “have access to the very best healthcare that’s available, and that they have the highest quality of life.
 While at the same time, we are investing significant monies into research to understand the underlying causes of Parkinson’s disease, the basic biology of Parkinson’s disease.
 We’re also investing in clinical research to discern trends among patients and to advance therapies and treatments.”